qlik-oss/core-website/docs/documentation/services/qix-engine.md

-By performing frequency analysis of these warnings you can gain an understanding of when it is time to optimize the RAM consumption (for example, by identifying costly applications to optimize, configuring timeouts, reviewing the rules and distribution of applications, ...) or scale up/out the deployment to add more RAM.
+By performing frequency analysis of these warnings you can gain an understanding of when it is time to optimize the RAM consumption (for example, by identifying costly documents to optimize, configuring timeouts, reviewing the rules and distribution of documents, ...) or scale up/out the deployment to add more RAM.

 ### Example: Frequency analysis